zouharvi/hmm-rust/README.md

 I understand that the task was to program this in Python, which I hope I fulfilled.
 Yet I also hope that you will find this comparison interesting.

-The Rust code is twice as large* and took much longer to complete.
-The benefits are, however, that once it compiled, I was convinced of its functionality, which was not the case with Python. *Running `grep -r -E "^\s*[{}]\s*$" rust/src/ | wc -l` reveals that more than 100 lines are just opening or closing brackets, so the code size is not that significant.
+The Rust code is twice as large* and took much longer to complete. *Running `grep -r -E "^\s*[{}]\s*$" rust/src/ | wc -l` reveals that more than 100 lines are just opening or closing brackets, so the code size is not that significant.
 Also, strong typing allows for more finer tooling.
 An example would be clippy, which helped me discover multiple bad design patterns.

 ## Project structure